 3. Register your business and obtain necessary permits

 After nailing your business plan, you should choose a business entity that works best for your new venture.
-It’s important to get this right since this will dictate the taxes you pay, as well as the level of legal risk you’re exposed to.
+It’s important to get this right since this will outline the taxes you pay, as well as the level of legal risk you’re exposed to.
 Some popular options for small businesses today are limited liability companies (LLC) and corporations.

 4. Find a way to raise enough capital